robotic-esp/latexpresents/readme.md

 ### Speaker Notes
 The LaTeX source can contain speaker notes for each slide.
-These are currently only include if the package option `pdfpc` is specified as I don't know of an equivalent in Adobe Acrobat.
+These are currently only included for the `pdfpc` package option as I don't know of an equivalent in Adobe Acrobat.
 | Command | Description |
 | --- | --- |
 | `\say{notes}` | Notes to the speaker for the current slide.
 Markdown is supported in pdfpc. |